-- 2. Mr. Naruatsu Baba, Mr. Jun Hasebe, Mr. Ryosuke Ishiwatari, Mr. Kazunori Morisaki, Mr. Kenta Sugai, Mr. Shinsuke Ishiwatari, Mr. Koji Yanagisawa and Mr. Dai Tamesue are currently Directors of the Company, and their positions, areas of responsibility in the Company, and important concurrent positions are as specified in "4.
+- 2. Mr. Naruatsu Baba, Mr. Ryosuke Ishiwatari, Mr. Kenta Sugai, Mr. Yoshiaki Harai, Mr. Shinsuke Ishiwatari, Mr. Koji Yanagisawa and Mr. Dai Tamesue are currently Directors of the Company, and their positions, areas of responsibility in the Company, and important concurrent positions are as specified in "4.
 Company Officers, (1) Directors" of the Business Report. - 3.
-Pursuant to Article 427, paragraph 1 of the Companies Act, the Company has concluded an agreement with Mr. Shinsuke Ishiwatari, Mr. Koji Yanagisawa and Mr. Dai Tamesue to limit their liability for damages as stipulated in Article 423, paragraph 1 of the said act.
+Pursuant to Article 427, paragraph (1) of the Companies Act, the Company has concluded an agreement with Mr. Shinsuke Ishiwatari, Mr. Koji Yanagisawa and Mr. Dai Tamesue to limit their liability for damages as stipulated in Article 423, paragraph (1) of the said act.
 The limit of liabilities for damages under the relevant agreement is the amounts set forth in laws and regulations.
-The limitation of liability specified in these agreements is limited to times when the Directors are without knowledge and not grossly negligent in performing the duties as Director that cause liability.
-When their reappointments are approved at this General Meeting of Shareholders, the agreements for the previous term will be continued.
+The limitation of liability specified in these agreements is limited to times when the Directors are in good faith and not grossly negligent in performing the duties as Director that cause liability.
+When their reappointments are approved at this General Meeting of Shareholders, the agreements for the previous term will be continued. - 4.
+During the current fiscal year, an inappropriate transaction conducted by the Company's employees was discovered.
+It should be noted that Mr. Koji Yanagisawa and Mr. Dai Tamesue, who serve as Outside Directors, made recommendations from the perspective of legal compliance and the internal control at meetings of the Board of Directors and other occasions.
+They fulfilled their duties after the discovery of the said facts by expressing opinions on initiatives to identify the cause and prevent a recurrence, and reinforcement of the internal control as appropriate.